apt-helion/blog/articles/goodbye_google.md

 tampering with different image types to see if it would speed up the load times.
 Moving to WebP didn't actually do all that much and it cost me Safari support, so I've just moved back to pngs.

+**Update 12/06/2019:** I forgot that the search bar uses Google (and the fact that there even was a search bar) so I've switched it to use DuckDuckGo.